mosioc/Front-end-Developer-Interview-Questions-Answers/README.md

 # Front-end Developer Interview Questions

-> This repository contains a number of front-end interview questions that can be used when vetting potential candidates.
-It is by no means recommended to use every single question here on the same candidate (that would take hours).
-Choosing a few items from this list should help you vet the intended skills you require.

-> **Note:** Keep in mind that many of these questions are open-ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.

 > You can read more about this project & its history [here](https://h5bp.org/Front-end-Developer-Interview-Questions/about/).

 The original repo contains questions, and I’ll add answers to them from my perspective.
+Some external links will also be added.

 ## Table of Contents